PeaBeeJay/ess-helm-script/README.md

 5. You can set how many uses the key has.
 6. You can also set an expiration for the key.

-Once a token has been used itr will change from `Active` to `Used Up` in the admin portal.
+Once a token has been used it will change from `Active` to `Used Up` in the admin portal.
 Tokens can also be revoked if you believe they are compromised.

+When a user goes to create an account they will be prompted to enter a token.
+You can disable token registration by setting `registration_token_required: false` in config-values.yaml.
+If you disable tokens, change
+`password_registration_email_required:` from `false` to `true`, so that new users need to provide an email to create their account.

+To prevent spammers from hitting your server, you will want tokens, or email, or both enabled. **If neither is enabled, spammers will be able to create an account on your server.**

+### Federation

+Federation is also enabled in this setup, so users you create an account on your server can join other federated servers, and vice versa.
+You can test federation [here](https://federationtester.matrix.org/) by entering in yourdomain.tld.

+### Clients

+The default Element client is a fantastic client for using your server, but many alternatives exist if you don't like the default.
+A list of clients can be found [here](https://matrix.org/ecosystem/clients/)
+Please note some clients do not have voice or video call capabilities.